-- Decisions are rendered on the basis of the documents and information provided to the CVS Compliance Officer via the online submission form.
-The CVS Compliance Officer does not independently verify whether the information or documents are up to date. - Decisions do not consider, nor supplant national and local laws, regulations or professional and company codes that may impose more stringent requirements upon members, HCPs, HCOs or PCOs.
+- p Decisions are rendered on the basis of the documents and information provided to the CVS Compliance Officer via the online submission form.
+The CVS Compliance Officer does not independently verify whether the information or documents are up to date. - p Decisions do not consider, nor supplant national and local laws, regulations or professional and company codes that may impose more stringent requirements upon members, HCPs, HCOs or PCOs. - pThe schedule and relevance of scientific programme sessions of an Event are reviewed, but not their value or quality.

-^{25 -} For the IT project, were underlined the importance to build-in data analytics tools as well as necessity to transfer historic data of e4ethics, to be used for later data analytics purposes.
+^{22 -} For the IT project, were underlined the importance to build-in data analytics tools as well as necessity to transfer historic data of e4ethics, to be used for later data analytics purposes.

-^{26 -} Event Programme - Geographic Location - Event Venue Facility - Hospitality - Event Registration Packages - Communication Support

-- The schedule and relevance of scientific programme sessions of an Event are reviewed, but not their value or quality. - The sole purpose of the vetting system is to assist corporate members in determining the appropriateness for member companies to provide support to an Event.
+^{23 -} Event Programme - Geographic Location - Event Venue Facility - Hospitality - Event Registration Packages - Communication Support pThe sole purpose of the vetting system is to assist corporate members in determining the appropriateness for member companies to provide support to an Event.